Nancy Kerrigan - Olympic Medalist:

 Since the 1994 Olympics:

 After the Olympics, Nancy continued skating as a performer with the Ice Capades, Champions on Ice, and with "Skating With Celebrities."
-She has also performed in other exhibitions and shows.
-She has done some commenting for the press at ice skating competitions.
+She also performed in other exhibitions and shows and did some commenting for the press at ice skating competitions.

 Nancy Kerrigan Foundation: